-We are offering 8,325,000 shares of our common stock.
-This is our initial public offering and no public market currently exists for our common stock.
-The initial public offering price is \$19.00 per share.
-We have been approved to list our common stock on The Nasdaq Global Select Market under the symbol "PRLD."
+We are offering shares of our common stock.
+This is our initial j public offering and no public market currently exists for our common stock.
+We expect the initial publ ic offering price to be between \$ and \$ per share.
+We have applied to have our common stock listed on The Nasdaq Global Market under the symbol "PRLD."